 As TraffordCity undergoes a huge long-term expansion, we’ve caught wind of the latest plans set to make waves at the next-level leisure destination.
 And when we say ‘make waves’, we mean both literally and figuratively.

-Currently slated to open in 2023, a unique attraction called Modern Surf is currently seeking approval from Trafford Council, with McKinney Group and Peel L&P at the helm of it – the latter of which is responsible for the huge redevelopment of The Lowry Outlet and the brand new RHS Bridgewater garden.
+Currently slated to open in 2023, a unique attraction called Modern Surf has just received approval from Trafford Council, with McKinney Group and Peel L&P at the helm of it – the latter of which is responsible for the huge redevelopment of The Lowry Outlet and the brand new RHS Bridgewater garden.